<em>Actinidia</em>, kiwifruit tree: planting, pruning, harvest

 Its branches are very long, which makes layering easy!

-- Bury it in a furrow 10–15 cm deep, close to the mother plant so it can root
+- Bury it in a furrow 10–15 cm deep, close to mother plant so it can root

-Companion planting for kiwi
+Companion plants for kiwi

-An espalier-trained Actinidia on a structure
+An Actinidia trained as an espalier on a structure

-Perennial groundcovers such as creeping bugles and heucheras will keep its roots cool all summer.
+Perennial groundcovers such as creeping bugles and Heucheras will keep its roots cool all summer.

 Useful resources